aliasoblomov/Bigquery-GA4-Queries/README.md

 `Ensure you have active GA4 exports and BigQuery Admin access to a project—no prior SQL knowledge is required.`

-Here’s the updated version with a new title and a concise style:

----

-## **Quick Pull in BigQuery with BigFunctions**
+## Quick Pull in BigQuery with BigFunctions

 Easily query GA4 data in BigQuery using **[BigFunctions]([url](https://unytics.io/bigfunctions/bigfunctions/create_ga4_views/))**, a set of pre-built table functions that simplify data analysis.
 Follow these steps to set it up: